 1) Massage Gun

 Don’t worry; it’s not as violent as it sounds.
-For anyone who does strength training, running, or, well anything that creates sore muscles, a massage gun is a big help unless you’ve got a live-in masseuse.
-You can find a wide variety of price points and features for these but I bought myself this one a few months ago and it’s pretty great and very reasonably priced.
+For anyone who does strength training, running, or anything else that creates sore muscles, a massage gun is a big help unless you’ve got a live-in masseuse.
+You can find a wide variety of price points and features for these but I bought myself one like this last year and it’s pretty great.
+Reasonably priced, too!

 2) Foam Roller